usegalaxy-eu/website/_posts/2021-04-28-sars-cov-2-monitoring.md

 ---
 site: freiburg
 tags: [data, COVID-19]
-title:
+title: SARS-CoV-2 monitoring of raw open data for disease surveillance
 supporters:
 - denbi
 - elixir
 ---

 Recently, we started a large-scale project on the European Galaxy server for automatically collecting, processing and publishing COG-UK and other SARS-CoV-2 sequencing data.
 We aim to make all these steps fully open and accessible, so you too can contribute data, wait for it to be processed, and visualize the results.

 ## Automated variant calling workflows